Ghana’s Economic Growth Positive - World Bank

 |

-Mr Kerali said the impressive growth was due to good micro economic policy management and economic stabilization as well as improvement in physical balances.
+Mr Kerali said the impressive growth was due to good microeconomic policy management and economic stabilisation, as well as improvement in physical balances.

-He said this at a stakeholder forum organised by the American Chamber of Commerce, Ghana.
+He said this at a stakeholders’ forum organised by the American Chamber of Commerce, Ghana.

-Mr Kerali said inflation rate was close to Bank of Ghana’s target of 8 per cent and that average lending rate has also come down.
+Mr Kerali said inflation rate was close to the Bank of Ghana’s target of 8 per cent, and that average lending rate has also come down.

 He said Ghana recorded one of its biggest drops in the latest World Bank Ease of Doing Business Report.